-Website Development
+Website

-The new pension's website was launched in September 2016, (www.nottspf.org.uk) and covers all aspects of the LGPS and has information for all different types of stakeholders including active members, councillor members, deferred members, pensioners, their dependants and employers.
+The pension's website (www.nottspf.org.uk) covers all aspects of the LGPS and has information for all different types of stakeholders including active members, councillor members, deferred members, pensioners, their dependants and employers.
 There is also a section which gives details on the investment performance of the Fund and related matters.

-The key benefits of the website have been to improve functionality to pensioners, members of the scheme and employers.
+The website improves communication to pensioners, members of the scheme and employers.

-The website has been designed to answer questions, and provide up to date information on the LGPS, and support communication with the Pensions administration team.
-The website that meets modern website design criteria, and is accessible via multiple devices, that will encourage members and pensioners to use the site, making it easy to find the information that they need.
+The website helps to answer questions, and provide up to date information on the LGPS, and support communication with the Pensions administration team.
+The website meets modern website design criteria, and is accessible via multiple devices, that will encourage members and pensioners to use the site, making it easy to find the information that they need.
 A future development will be to provide members with restricted access to their own pension record enabling them through secure access to update personal details such as address, complete online forms and against certain criteria simulate pension estimates.
 This will have the advantage of reducing direct administration contact to more priority cases, and therefore reducing administration costs.

-Employer Support and Compliance function
+Employer Support and Compliance Function